 At Olin we want to learn as much about you as possible—and give you the opportunity to learn all about us that's why our unique admission process includes two stages:

 Students applying to Olin will submit the Common Application, including Olin-specific member questions and application fee, online through the Common Application website.
-Our application deadline is January 4, 2023.
+Our application deadline has been extended to January 8, 2023.
 The application must be submitted by 11:59 PM in the applicant's local time zone on that date.

 All applications are reviewed in January.
 We have a holistic review process that carefully evaluates each applicant’s academic and personal qualities.
 In mid-February, applicants will be notified regarding if they are advancing to the second phase of the admission process, Candidates’ Weekends.